skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Agile/Week4.md

 * Different situations require different solutions.
 It’s okay to mix and match elements from multiple frameworks, as long as you apply the principles and values of the Agile Manifesto.
 * Don’t try to scale without prior Agile experience.
 Going straight from Waterfall to scaled Agile can be risky without a knowledgeable guide.
 * Finally, and most importantly, don’t scale if it isn’t necessary.
 The larger your team, the more complex and difficult your project becomes.

+### Key takeaway
+Scaling Agile can be as simple as putting two Scrum teams together into a Scrum of Scrums configuration or as sophisticated as training an organization of thousands in the SAFe framework.
+When you have a large team or a big deliverable that requires multiple workstreams, think about how you can scale to suit your situation.
+Remember that you can modify SAFe, LeSS, and other scaled frameworks to meet the needs of each project.
+Make sure your team understands Agile principles before you try to scale since scaling inevitably introduces more waste and complexity.